Codecademy/component-test-setup/README.md

 Standardized test setup methods for React components.

 Tired of copy and pasting default prop templates for React component tests?
-Use this cute little package with React Testing Library or Enzyme to standardize your component setups.
+Use this cute little package with React Testing Library to standardize your component setups.

-> 🧠 This library is a _very_ small wrapper on top of Enzyme or RTL, and exists only to help standardize test setup behavior.
+> 🧠 This library is a _very_ small wrapper on top of RTL, and exists only to help standardize test setup behavior.

 ## Usage